easttennesseecc-star/Q-Top-Dog-IDE/PRODUCTION_READY.md

 ## Executive Summary

-Q-IDE is **production-ready** for desktop distribution.
+Top Dog is **production-ready** for desktop distribution.
 The application has been hardened for security, configured for cross-platform deployment, and documented comprehensively for users and developers.

 ## Deployment Ready ✅